 Google Docs, Calendar, Gmail, Drive, etc. are all extremely well-integrated.
 You might not offer the wide range of services Google Workspace does.
 But if you run a service-based business, you can take inspiration from them.
 Let your offerings stand on their own, but make it convenient to use them together.

 Like many social media web apps, Twitter takes the form of an endless content feed.
 What a designer should be focused on is what’s around the feed.
 Facebook’s UI is among the more maximal, Tumblr’s is minimal, but Twitter sits right in between.

 The search bar, news feed, and suggestions are placed on the left side, while notifications, settings, and other utilities are on the right.

 Lesson: Content should change, utilities shouldn’t

-The content you deliver to your user should always be front and center, but beyond that, what you put in your sidebars should be organized by use.
+The content you deliver to your user should always be front and center.
+Beyond that, what you put in your sidebars should be organized by use.
 What is a user most likely to want?
 Where do advanced features go vs. necessary ones?